-Emboldened on an international stage, Taliban set for first official talks with Afghan government
+Emboldened on an international stage, the Taliban begins first official peace talks with the Afghan government

+Baradar also acknowledged the potential for challenges ahead, but his brief remarks were largely sanguine, calling for an Afghanistan “where everyone lives in peace and harmony and no one feels any discrimination.”

+After the ceremony Saturday, Taliban leaders and the Afghan government sat down for official peace talks for the first time, although discussions were limited to ironing out logistics and agreeing to a second meeting as early as Sunday.

-The Taliban held power over most of Afghanistan from 1996 to 2001, when the group, then closely aligned with al-Qaeda, was ousted in the U.S. invasion of the country in the weeks after the Sept.
+The Taliban held power over most of Afghanistan from 1996 to 2001, when the group, then closely aligned with al-Qaeda, was ousted by U.S.-backed Afghan forces in the weeks after the Sept.
 11 attacks on the United States.
-In the prolonged conflict that followed, which has killed tens of thousands of civilians and more than 2,440 U.S. troops, Taliban militants have reclaimed control or influence over roughly half of Afghanistan.
+In the prolonged conflict that followed, which has killed tens of thousands of civilians and more than 2,440 U.S. troops, Taliban militants have reestablished control or influence over roughly half of Afghanistan.

 That influence extends to the negotiating table, where Taliban militants won concessions in talks with the United States that culminated in a peace deal signed in February.
 After showing resilience on the battlefield and stubbornness in negotiations, the militants enter the landmark talks with many of their demands met in the U.S. deal and with leverage gained from relentless attacks on Afghan forces.